 Privacy and Security in ML Seminars

-This is the homepage of the Privacy & Security in Machine Learning (PriSec-ML) Interest Group.
-It brings together researchers and practitioners around the world broadly interested in this topic.
-The current organizers are Yang Zhang (CISPA) and Lorenzo Cavallaro (UCL).
+This was the homepage of the Privacy & Security in Machine Learning (PriSec-ML) Interest Group.
+From January 2021 to July 2023, it brought together researchers and practitioners around the world broadly interested in this topic.
+It was organized by Emiliano De Cristofaro and Lorenzo Cavallaro from University College London and Yang Zhang from CISPA.

 Get Involved